Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Experimental Validations

-Fig.~\ref{fig_6}(d) presents the modeled reference and experimental joint angles and tension profiles with RMSE and slopes.
-The reference profiles for joint angles and tension were generated for the case of a rigid object.
-In both grasp types, the profiles clearly exhibited the distinct proximal and distal contact patterns characterized in Fig.~\ref{fig_5}(a), and the slopes varied noticeably with stiffness level as in Fig.~\ref{fig_5}(b).
+Fig.~\ref{fig_9}(d) presents the modeled reference and experimental joint angles and tension profiles with RMSE and slopes, and Table~\ref{tab:angle_stiffness} summarizes the estimated joint angles with the actual joint angles measurements and the relative stiffness values for different grasp conditions.
+The reference profiles for joint angles and tension were generated for the case of a rigid object, obtained by solving the optimization problem in \eqref{eq:opt} while constraining the $\mathrm{RoM}_j$ to the angles expected at object contact.
+The profiles clearly exhibited the distinct proximal and distal contact patterns characterized in Fig.~\ref{fig_6}(a), and the slopes varied noticeably with stiffness level as in Fig.~\ref{fig_6}(b).
 In both grasp types, the slope for the rigid object was slightly lower than the reference, likely due to deformation of the silicone fingertip.
-Since this deformation consistently occurs at every contact, the experimentally measured rigid slope can serve as a practical reference.
+Since this deformation consistently occurs at every contact, the experimentally measured rigid slope can serve as a practical baseline.
 Between the two slope metrics, the local and global slopes exhibited similar tendencies, but the global slope proved more stable and reliable for distinguishing relative stiffness levels.
-In the adaptive grasp, rigid objects caused the MCP angle to remain fixed after proximal contact, whereas soft objects allowed the MCP angle to continue increasing slightly along with the PIP joint.
-This difference makes estimation more challenging for soft objects.
-Nevertheless, the rule-based contact detection scheme naturally accounts for such interaction.
-Since the weak resistance of soft objects produces only a small deviation from the reference profile, it delays the threshold crossing.
-These results yielded larger estimated MCP angles and smaller PIP angles, thereby mitigating potential errors and preserving consistency with the actual grasp dynamics.
-Meanwhile, in the distal-only grasp---where the interaction is simpler than in the adaptive case---the contact timing was consistent regardless of object stiffness.